 When you look at the number of hairdressing injuries that could occur, hair damage can happen in many different ways.
 However, there are some types of hair damage claim that are more common, so we list these here.
 However, if you cannot see your specific hair damage in the list below, that does not exclude you from making a claim.
 It would be a good idea to call our team of experts to explain what has happened to you; they will be able to assess your story and the damage you have suffered and should be able to then determine whether you are likely to have a valid claim.

-Hair damage from hair dye (allergic reaction) – This commonly occurs where a patch test has not initially been completed, and the client suffers an allergic reaction to the dye.
-Allergic reactions to hair dye can vary wildly in severity, and can cause anything from scalp problems to loss of hair.
+- Hair damage from hair dye (allergic reaction) – This commonly occurs where a patch test has not initially been completed, and the client suffers an allergic reaction to the dye.
+Allergic reactions to hair dye can vary in severity and can cause anything from scalp problems to loss of hair.

 We know that legal bills may seem like a high cost to pay, especially if you are not sure that a hair damages compensation claim will be successful.
 However, it is entirely possible for you to start a claim without putting any money up before your case is settled.
 This is what is known as No Win No Fee.
 The premise behind this type of service is that the legal fees will be deducted from a compensation payout, meaning that if your case were not to be settled with a payout, you would not need to pay legal fees so you would not be any worse off financially for taking action, whether against the hairdresser that did not patch test you for a treatment, or the person that damaged your hair in another way.